-Fallen Chronicles' problems start with the main cast, Black, Banner, and Gordon don't have any chemistry.
+Fallen Chronicles' problems start with the main cast, as Black, Banner, and Gordon don't have any chemistry.
 Also, Black's acting is terrible; Banner and Shaw are a little better, but not much.
 The film feels more boring than exciting, and certainly, it is closer to comedy than romance.

-I simply refuse to give it more than a modest recommendation when one of Fallen Chronicles more memorable scenes show Alessa almost getting killed by Ellis and Chance fighting between themselves!
+I simply refuse to give it more than a modest recommendation when one of Fallen Chronicles most memorable scenes shows Alessa almost getting killed by Ellis and Chance fighting between themselves!
 This is a sad movie for 13-year-olds, and it shows.